 • Air 1.8CFM (inlet at ~30C) and water 200ml in 20 mins (inlet at ~30C) yield a steam-air temperature of about 150°C.

 The graph below gives a fair idea of adjusting the HGA750-1 for different specific humidity levels.
-Note as the specific humidity increase, there is a corresponding decrease in overall temperature as total energy is conserved.
-The gas thermocouple is correct as the exit for the graph below the steam.
-If you try and reduce the steam gas temperature too much, you may not be able to get superheated steam, and instead, a heated mist may be the output product.
-The red line graph required that a power controller is in use.
+As the specific humidity increases, there is a corresponding decrease in overall temperature as total energy is consumed.
+The gas thermocouple is correct as the exit for the graph below the st am.
+If you try to reduce the steam gas temperature too much, you may not be able to get superheated Steam, and instead, a heated mist may be the output product.
+The red line graph requires a power controller.

 HGA

-Your results may vary The values above should be considered approximate Because of the placement of the thermocouple, restrictions on flows, and other random errors usually present in multivariate measurements.
-The user must optimize all valve settings for the best result for specific applications.
+Your results may vary.
+The values above should be considered approximate because of the placement of the thermocouple, restrictions on flows, and other random errors usually present in multivariate measurements.
+The user must optimize all valve settings to get the best results for specific applications.

 DO NOT USE UNITS WITH COMBUSTIBLE LIQUIDS; THE DANGER OF SUPERHEATED STEAM SHOULD BE WELL UNDERSTOOD.
-PLEASE WEAR GLOVES, GLASSES, AND A HARD HAT.
+PLEASE WEAR GLOVES, GLASSES, AND A HARD AT.
 PROTECTIVE CLOTHING IS REQUIRED; STEAM CAN PENETRATE CLOTHES.

 The product uses cleaning technologies, drying technologies, curing technologies, and nanotechnologies.